Well-Known Seasoned Issuer (WKSI)

 How WKSI Status Works

-The WKSI designation is not something a company applies for; it is a status determined by meeting specific criteria at the time of filing a registration statement or annual report.
-To qualify as a WKSI, an issuer must meet strict reporting and financial thresholds.
-First, it must have filed all required reports (10-K, 10-Q, 8-K) with the SEC in a timely manner for the preceding 12 months.
-This ensures the company has a track record of compliance and transparency.
-Second, it must meet one of two size tests: the Equity Test or the Debt Test.
-Under the Equity Test, the company must have a worldwide market value of outstanding voting and non-voting common equity held by non-affiliates (public float) of at least $700 million.
-Under the Debt Test, it must have issued at least $1 billion in non-convertible securities (bonds) in primary offerings for cash over the past three years.
-Additionally, the issuer cannot be an "ineligible issuer," which includes companies that have filed for bankruptcy recently, shell companies, or those convicted of certain securities fraud felonies.
-Once qualified, WKSIs can make "written and oral offers" almost freely, avoiding the strict "gun-jumping" rules that limit communication for standard issuers.
+The WKSI designation is not something a company formally applies for; rather, it is a status determined by meeting specific objective criteria at the time of filing a registration statement or an annual report on Form 10-K. To qualify as a WKSI, an issuer must meet strict reporting and financial thresholds that demonstrate its size and market significance.
+First, the company must be a "reporting issuer" that has filed all required reports—including annual reports (10-K), quarterly reports (10-Q), and current reports (8-K)—with the SEC in a timely manner for the preceding 12 months.
+This ensures the company has a consistent track record of compliance and transparency with the investing public.
+Second, the issuer must meet one of two rigorous size tests: the Equity Test or the Debt Test.
+Under the Equity Test, the company must have a worldwide market value of outstanding voting and non-voting common equity held by non-affiliates (known as the "public float") of at least $700 million.
+This ensures that only companies with a large, liquid, and widely-held base of shares can qualify.
+Under the Debt Test, an issuer that does not meet the $700 million equity threshold can still qualify as a WKSI if it has issued at least $1 billion in non-convertible securities (typically corporate bonds) in primary offerings for cash over the past three years.
+In addition to these size and reporting requirements, the issuer cannot be an "ineligible issuer."
+This category includes companies that have filed for bankruptcy within the last three years, "shell companies" with no active business operations, or those that have been convicted of certain securities fraud felonies.
+Once a company has successfully qualified, it enjoys unparalleled freedom in its communications.
+WKSIs can make "written and oral offers" to potential investors almost freely, avoiding the strict "gun-jumping" rules that severely limit what standard issuers can say to the public before a registration statement is filed and becomes effective.
+This communication flexibility is essential for marketing large, complex offerings to institutional investors.

 Advantages of WKSI Status

-The advantages of being a WKSI are significant for corporate treasurers and CFOs.
-Speed to Market: The most critical advantage is the "automatic shelf registration."
-A WKSI can file a base registration statement that sits on the "shelf" for three years.
-When they need cash, they can take securities "off the shelf" and sell them instantly.
-This eliminates the uncertainty of the SEC review process.
-Communication Flexibility: WKSIs are exempt from the "quiet period" restrictions that silence other companies before an offering.
-They can continue to release normal business information and even market the offering more aggressively.
-Pay-as-you-go Fees: Unlike other issuers who must pay registration fees upfront when filing the shelf registration, WKSIs can pay filing fees only when they actually sell the securities ("pay-as-you-go").
-This improves cash flow management.
+The advantages of being a WKSI are profound for corporate treasurers, CFOs, and the investment banks that advise them.
+The most critical advantage is the "automatic shelf registration."
+A WKSI can file a base registration statement that essentially sits on the "shelf" for a period of up to three years.
+When the company needs cash—whether for a major acquisition, to refinance old debt, or for general corporate purposes—they can take securities "off the shelf" and sell them to investors instantly.
+This eliminates the uncertainty, the delay, and the potential for "market leak" that comes with the standard SEC review process, where a company's plans might be scrutinized by regulators for weeks while the market price fluctuates.
+Communication flexibility is another massive benefit.
+WKSIs are largely exempt from the "quiet period" restrictions that silence other companies in the weeks leading up to an offering.
+They can continue to release normal business information, hold analyst calls, and even market the specific offering more aggressively using "free writing prospectuses" (FWPs).
+Furthermore, WKSIs enjoy "pay-as-you-go" filing fees.
+Unlike other issuers who must pay their registration fees to the SEC upfront when they first file the shelf registration (which can be hundreds of thousands of dollars), WKSIs only pay the fees when they actually sell the securities to the public.
+This significant improvement in cash flow management allows a company to keep its capital working for the business rather than sitting in an SEC account.

 Important Considerations

-3Step 3: Tuesday 2:00 PM - Investment banks price the deal and allocate bonds to investors.
+3Step 3: Tuesday 1:00 PM - Investment banks begin "marketing" the deal to large pension funds and insurance companies.

-Result: A non-WKSI company might have had to wait weeks for SEC comments on its registration statement, by which time interest rates could have risen, costing millions in extra interest expense.
+Result: A non-WKSI company would have had to wait weeks for the SEC to review its registration statement, by which time the "window" for low interest rates could have closed, potentially costing the company hundreds of millions of dollars in extra interest over the next decade.

 WKSI vs. Seasoned Issuer vs. Unseasoned Issuer